nishio/FORTH-on-browser/guide.rst

 =======================

-We make a departure from the original Forth: instead of using integers and true and false, we use a separate boolean type.
+We make a departure from the original Forth: instead of using integers as true and false, we use a separate boolean type.
 Because we're implementing the interpreter in a high-level language anyway, this is easy to do and helpful for the user.
 Because ``if`` will always expect a boolean, it will be easier to find bugs.